-The Discipline of Clinical Ophthalmology and Eye Health offers a number of short courses for postgraduate students throughout the year, designed to advance your creer and clinical skills in ophthalmology.
+The Specialty of Clinical Ophthalmology and Eye Health offers a number of short courses for postgraduate students throughout the year, designed to advance your creer and clinical skills in ophthalmology.

 Courses vary from short seminars to non-degree units of study that run over a 13-week semester, and it is possible to undertake almost any ophthalmology unit as non-award study.

 The courses are delivered online and have been designed to allow students to study at their own pace while maintaining positions within hospital departments, training programmes, private practices, clinics and research facilities.

 The practical component of the course is run intensively over three weeks and is offered twice a year.
 We offer programs for both medical and non-medical graduates seeking a career in ophthalmology or vision science.

 Within our ophthalmic science courses, students have the option to complete a subspecialty unit in oculoplastic surgery.
 This unit aims to enhance clinical and theoretical knowledge in oculoplastic surgery to complement a candidate’s clinical or fellowship experience.

 These courses have been designed so that students can undertake the full program remotely and are structured to suit recent ophthalmic graduates and practicing ophthalmologists.

 The international ophthalmology program focuses on specific training needs of clinicians in the developing countries of the Asia-Pacific region, though is not limited to these countries.